AllWorldIT/conarx-gitlab-registry/docs/database-quick-start.md

 Locate your registry configuration.

-For omnibus, you will need to edit `/etc/gitlab/gitlab.rb` using the ruby hash syntax as shown in the [configuration template](https://gitlab.com/gitlab-org/omnibus-gitlab/-/blob/e54e2ed029a5312617a990f0809407b72703bf87/files/gitlab-config-template/gitlab.rb.template#L938) and run `gitlab-ctl reconfigure` to propagate those changes to
+For omnibus, you will need to edit `/etc/gitlab/gitlab.rb` using the Ruby hash syntax as shown in the [configuration template](https://gitlab.com/gitlab-org/omnibus-gitlab/-/blob/e54e2ed029a5312617a990f0809407b72703bf87/files/gitlab-config-template/gitlab.rb.template#L938) and run `gitlab-ctl reconfigure` to propagate those changes to
 `/var/opt/gitlab/registry/config.yml`.
 The registry commands in this guide need to be pointed to this second file.